pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

 Now let's configure the static IP for the `eth0` port.

 For this we will need to edit the `/etc/dhcpcd.conf` file:
-`sudo nano /etc/dhcpcd.conf`
+- `sudo nano /etc/dhcpcd.conf`

-And add the following lines:
+Add the following lines at the end of the file:

 ```
 interface eth0